 Is there a charge for getting my water turned off?

 Yes.
 If you need to have your water turned off at the street, please call the DPW at 508-376-5424.
-Charged to your account will be a fee which will vary depending on the time of day or night during which the water is turned off:
+A fee will be charged to your account which will vary depending on the time of day or night during which the water is turned off: